 But to be clear, when I say “bra”, this is what I mean:

 We all know that puberty can be a time of feeling self-conscious and uncomfortable with your changing body.
-And when I was little (and let’s face it, 8 is still little!), my mom watched other moms struggle to get their developing girls to wear bras.
+And when I was little (and let’s face it, 8 is still little!), my mom watched other moms struggle to get their older, developing girls to wear bras.
 They were already sensitive about the changes their bodies were going through, and while they needed to wear a bra, it was a reminder of those changes, so they resisted.

 She bought my sister and I training bras when we were 7 or 8 years old, and we were so excited to have something so grown up that it was never a struggle to get us to wear them.
-So when we did start developing, that habit was already in place and it simply wasn’t a big deal.
+When we did start developing, that habit was already in place and it simply wasn’t a big deal.

 Although I was fairly awkward and self-conscious in general as an adolescent, I don’t remember ever once feeling self-conscious about my body, and I think my mom’s approach played a huge role in that.

 That’s why my oldest baby girl will be going bra shopping for her 8th birthday.
 (And three years later, I can say that it’s worked just like I hoped it would!)